 Expert Report Region l-Clarke & Caton Branchburg Twp.
-Fair Share Housing Report Region II from the State Housing Allo- cation Report plus Hunterdon County.
-2-Clarke & Caton Mahwah Twp.
+Fair Share Housing Report Region II from the State Housing Allocation Report plus Hunterdon County.
+2 2-Clarke & Caton Mahwah Twp.
 Fair Share HousingReport Region II from the State Housing Allo- cation Report.
-3-Mallach, Alan Urban League of Greater New Brunswick vs. Borough of Carteret, et al. Region II from the State Housing Allo- cation Report.
-4-Abeles Schwartz Associates A Fair Share Housing Allocation for Ten Municipalities in Morris County.
-Region II from the State Housing Allo- cation Report.
+3-Mallach, Alan Urban League of Greater New Brunswick vs. Borough of Carteret, et al. Region II from the State Housing Allocation Report.
+4-Abeles Schwartz Asscciates A Fair Share Housing Allocation for Ten Municipalities in Morris County.
+Region II from the State Housing Allocation Report.
 5-Kasler & Assoc.
 Norwood Fair Share Housing Study 30-minute commuter- shed 6-Moskowitz, Harvey S. Morris Twp.
 Fair Share Study and others 30-minute commuter- shed 7-Oross Assoc.
-Fair Share Study for Warren Twp 45-minute commuter- shed 8-Carla L. Lerman Urban League ofGreater New Brunswick et al., vs. Borough of Car- teret, et al. 13-county metropoli- tan area divided into south and north sub-regions.
+Fair Share Study for Warren Twp.
+45-minute commuter- shed 8-Carla L. Lerman Urban League ofGreater New Brunswick et al., vs. Borough of Car- teret, et al. 13-county metropoli- tan area divided into south and north sub-regions.
 9-APA Amicus Curiae brief Urban League of Greater New Brunswick vs. Carteret 30-45 minute com- mutershed 10-Rutgers Report Mt.
-Laurel II: Chal- lenge & Delivery of Low Cost Housing Primary Metropolitan Statistical Areas (PMSA) plus "solo" counties where appropriate a.
+Laurel II: Chal- lenge & Delivery of Low Cost Housing Primary Metropolitan Statistical Areas (PMSA) plus "solo" counties where ap- propriate

+2Region II consists of eight counties: Bergen, Essex, Hudson, Middlesex, Morris, Passaic, Somerset and Union.

+From an examination of the above documents and others by the same experts, most regional definitions appear to take one of two general directions: the Housing Allocation Report region (eight counties) or commutershed.
+The rationale for using the Housing Allocation Report Region II designation is best described by Mallach3 (footnotes excluded from quoted passages):

+- a.
 Consistency: A clearly stated objective in Mt.
-Laurel II is to arrive at a consistent regional pattern for each section of the state, and, ultimately, for the state as a whole, in order to obviate the need to define region and regional need separately in each case (92 NJ at 245-255)...A region based on a 'journey to work' radius around a particular municipality would be intrinsically in violation of this standard, and would result in 567 separate, unique, mutually exclusive, regions around the state.
+Laurel II is to arrive at a consistent regional pattern for each section of the state, and, ultimately, for the state as a whole, in order to obviate the need to define region and regional need separately in each case (92 NJ at 245-255)...A region based on a 'journey to work' radius around a particular municipality would be intrinsically in violation of this standard, and would result in 567 separate, unique, mutually exclusive, regions around the state. - b.

-Region II consists of eight counties: Bergen, Essex, Hudson, Middlesex, Morris, Passaic, Somerset and Union.

-From an examination of the above documents and others by the same experts, most regional definitions appear to take one of two general directions: the Housing Allocation Report region (eight counties) or commutershed.
-The rationale for using the Housing Allocation Report Region II designation is best described by Mallach (footnotes excluded from quoted passages):

-b.
 Scale: A region must be large enough, and diverse enough to provide both that the full extent of lower income housing need is identified, and can be satisfied within the region.
-Such a standard requires a region in which there is a balance of counties in which needs exceed resources...
+Such a standard requires a region in which there is a balance of counties in which needs exceed resources... - c.

-c.
 Housing Market Area: As the court stated in Mt.
 Laurel II, accepting a position initially set forth in Madison, the region is the area "from which the prospective population of the municipality would substantially be drawn, in the absence of exclusionary zoning".
-The prospective population at issue is, in essence, the population of the core - the area in which need for lower income housing exceeds the means of providing it...
+The prospective population at issue is, in essence, the population of the core the area in which need for lower income housing exceeds the means of providing it... - d.

-d.
 Regional Planning: For similar reasons, these counties have been treated as a region by regional planning agencies, and by the state.
 They make up the region, less its 'outer ring' defined by the Regional Plan Association; they are treated as a common Labor Market Area by the New Jersey Department of Labor; and, with the addition of Monmouth County, are treated as a region by the former Tri-State Regional Planning Commission...

-Expert Report on Mount Laurel II Issues in Urban Leauge of Greater New Brunswick vs. Borough of Carteret, et al., December 1983, pp. 3-5.
+3 Expert Report on Mount Laurel II Issues in Urban Leauge of Greater New Brunswick vs. Borough of Carteret, et al., December 1983, pp. 3-5.

-Kasler, on the other hand, makes a strong defense of the commutershed concept:
+Kasler, on the other hand, makes a strong defense of the commutershed concept: 4